ckprajkumar/sfdc/CodingSecruity_SecureCoding.md

 ```
 By default, virtually all Visualforce tags escape the XSS-vulnerable characters.
 It is possible to disable this behavior by setting the optional attribute escape="false".
 This default behavior must not be disabled without CTO and Security Approval.

+### Programming Items Not Protected from XSS

+The following items do not have built-in XSS protections, so take extra care when using these tags and objects.
+This is because these items were intended to allow the developer to customize the page by inserting script commands.
+It does not makes sense to include anti-

+XSS filters on commands that are intentionally added to a page.

+##### Custom JavaScript